In this article we show you how to push customized data to babelConnect. We'll cover the following topics:

 Now you can set up the integration:

-- click on add integration > babelforce-services.
+- click on add and search for babelforce-services.
 The following window will pop open:

 - Click save